 Skip to content

-Our Favorite Inspirational Moments in "God’s Not Dead 2"
+Our Favorite Inspirational Moments in 'God’s Not Dead 2'

 Packed with inspirational moments, “God’s Not Dead 2” is an amazing movie about possessing unwavering faith in God.
+And the good news is that it's back streaming, along with all other installments of the "God's Not Dead" franchise right here on Great American Pure Flix!

 This movie reveals that there comes a time in the life of a believer when you must stand up and defend your faith in God, which will require “grace under fire.”
 (No pun intended.)

 The main character is an AP high school history teacher, Grace Wesley, played by Melissa Joan Hart.
-She gets into hot water when a student asks whether the nonviolent teachings of Mahatma Ghandi and Dr. Martin Luther King, Jr. parallel how Jesus dealt with his enemies.
+She gets into hot water when a student asks whether the nonviolent teachings of Mahatma Ghandi and Dr. Martin Luther King, Jr. parallel to how Jesus dealt with his enemies.
 In Grace’s response, she mentions the name of Jesus and quotes a verse from the Beatitudes.

 Another student in the class tips off the school administration about Grace’s response.
 She is notified by the principal that her response violated school board policy and the law regarding the separation of church and state.